-Table 2.16.K: Alternative 3 Predicted Future Noise Analysis (dBA Leq)
+Table 2.16.K: Alternative 3 Predicted Future Noise Analysis (dBA Leg)

-- Exterior/interior noise level.
-The interior noise level was determined using a 20 dB exterior-to-interior noise level reduction. - The shaded area represents receptors located beyond the limits of construction under Alternative 3.
-Traffic noise impacts were not assessed for these receptors. - Numbers in bold represent noise levels that approach or exceed the NAC. - This receptor would be fully acquired by the project under Alternative 3. - Exterior/interior noise level.
+Exterior/interior noise level.
+The interior noise level was determined using a 20 dB exterior-to-interior noise level reduction.
+The shaded area represents receptors located beyond the limits of construction under Alternative 3.
+Traffic noise impacts users not accessed for these receptors.

+3 Numbers in bold represent noise levels that approach or exceed the NAC.

+4 This receptor would be fully acquired by the project under Alternative 3.

+5 Exterior/interior noise level.
 The interior noise level was determined using a 25 dB exterior-to-interior noise level reduction.